RealBC/Symfony3_PaypalREST_DoctrineStorage/README.md

 There is several 'dump()' to show you what's appening when you are executing the process or cancel the payment.

 see 'services'
-'CaptureAction' 'StatusAction' 'factory' had been overrided for Doctrine Storage
+'CaptureAction' 'StatusAction' 'factory' have been overridden for Doctrine Storage

 On the root path app_dev.php you will find two links to test paypal api calls: